Battle for Iraq and Syria in mapsContinue reading the main story

 One of the key battlegrounds in mid-August was around the Mosul Dam - a key strategic site seized by IS fighters but subsequently re-taken by Kurdish and Iraqi forces, supported by American air attacks.

 IS fighters have targeted a number of Iraqi dams during their advance, capturing the facility at Falluja in April.
 They went on to take Mosul in August, before US air strikes helped force them out later that month.

 IS fighters have also attacked the country's second largest dam at Haditha, but the US says its strikes have cleared militants from a wide area around the facility.The rise of IS

-The rapid advance of Islamic State, the extremist group that has grown out of al-Qaeda in Iraq, has thrown the region into chaos.
+The rapid advance of IS, the extremist group that has grown out of al-Qaeda in Iraq, has thrown the region into chaos.